jeremydaly/serverless-community-survey-2020/README.md

 - Cost
 - Platform Limitations (tmp folder size, duration, etc.)
 - GPU Support
+- Other (please specify): _____________

+### What are the _top three_ areas in which serverless architecture has had a POSITIVE impact on your software development life cycle?
+- Application performance
+- Control
+- Cost of labor
+- Cost of resources
+- DevOps culture
+- Event-driven architectures
+- Flexibility of architecture
+- Flexibility of scaling
+- Flexibility of team responsibilities
+- Risk reduction
+- Portability
+- Security – runtime
+- Security – vulnerability management and compliance
+- Speed of development
+- Speed of deployment
+- Time to feature or lead time
+- Other (please specify): ___________

+### What are the top three areas in which serverless architecture has had a NEGATIVE impact on your software development life cycle?
+- Application performance
+- Control
+- Cost of labor
+- Cost of resources
+- DevOps culture
+- Event-driven architectures
+- Flexibility of architecture
+- Flexibility of scaling
+- Flexibility of team responsibilities
+- Risk reduction
+- Portability
+- Security – runtime
+- Security – vulnerability management and compliance
+- Speed of development
+- Speed of deployment
+- Time to feature or lead time
+- Other (please specify): ___________

+### Did the recent announcement of AWS Lambda’s Provisioned Concurrency have any effect on your organization’s serverless use cases?
+- Yes, it has made new use cases possible for our organization
+- Yes, it has improved/enhanced our existing use cases
+- No, it has had no effect on existing use cases
+- We were unaware of it
+- We do not use AWS

+### Did the latest improvements to AWS Lambdas in VPCs have any effect on your organization’s serverless use cases?
+- Yes, it has made new use cases possible for our organization
+- Yes, it has improved/enhanced our existing use cases
+- No, it has had no effect on existing use cases
+- We were unaware of it
+- We do not use AWS

+### Has your organization tried serverless architecture and decided that it wasn’t a good fit?
+- Yes
+- No

+### What is your organization’s preferred method of compute for greenfield projects?
+- Bare metal
+- VM
+- Container
-- Other:_____
+- Functions
+- Other (please specify): _____________

+### What “features” are missing from serverless? (in order of importance)
+[Open-ended]

+## Serverless Education

-### 12. Where do you hear about new updates and technologies related to serverless?
+### Where do you hear about new updates and technologies related to serverless?
+- Blogs
+- Cloud Provider websites
 - Newsletters
 - Podcasts
-- Blogs
-- Serverless vendor websites/blogs
+- Serverless Vendor websites
 - Medium
 - Reddit
+- Forums
 - Tech News
 - Conferences and Meetups
 - Webinars
-- Other: _____

-### 13. What “serverless” databases do you currently use?
-- DynamoDB
+- Other (please specify): ______________

+### Please indicate whether you agree or disagree with the following statements regarding your primary cloud provider's quality and quantity of training materials/documentation?
+*Use scale: Agree, Disagree, No Opinion*
+- Documentation is complete and up-to-date
+- Documentation is well-organized and easy to find what I’m looking for
+- Concepts are explained with helpful examples
+- Example code is provided for my language of choice
+- Training materials (e.g. videos, webinars, etc.) are readily available
+- Additional content (e.g. blogs, whitepapers, etc.) are readily available
+- Content is available for all levels of experience

+### What type of activities best evangelize serverless?
+- Serverless-specific Conferences (e.g. ServerlessDays, Serverlessconf, etc.)
-- Managed Cassandra
+- Live Coding/Demonstrations
-- Google Cloud Store
+- Workshops
-- FaunaDB
+- Webinars
-- Aurora Serverless
+- Online Courses
-- CouchBase
+- Blogs
+- Other (please specify): _____________

+### What percentage of your developers have cloud certifications or equivalent training?
-- Other: ____
+- 0%

-### 14. Which of the following use cases do you use serverless for?
-- REST APIs
+- 1-5%
-- GraphQL
+- 6-10%
-- ETL/Data Processing tasks
+- 11-20%
-- DevOps/Operational tasks
+- 21-30%
-- IoT
+- 31-40%
-- 3rd party services integration
-- Security automation
+- 41-50%
-- Single Page Applications (SPAs)
-- Chatbots
+- Greater than 50%
-- Edge computing
-- Other: ________

-### 15. What do think about the amount of educational materials available for serverless?
-- Not nearly enough
-- Some, but very scattered
-- Some, but easily accessible
-- Enough, but scattered
-- Just enough, and easily accessible
-- Too much
-- No opinion
+- Don’t know

+## Planning

-### 16. How likely are you to build a serverless application in the next 6 months?
+### How likely is your organization to build a greenfield serverless application in the next 12 months?
 - Very likely
 - Somewhat likely
 - Somewhat unlikely
 - Very unlikely

-### 17. How would you define “multi-cloud”?
-- Running multiple copies of your application in different public cloud providers
-- Running different applications in separate public clouds
-- Running cloud agnostic applications that can be ported between clouds
-- Running applications that utilize different cloud/SaaS providers (e.g. Stripe, Twilio)
-- Other: ______

-### 18. How many serverless applications are you running in production?
-[enter number]

-### 19. Which roles in your organization decide on creating new services using serverless?
-- Developer
-- DevOps
-- Team Lead
-- Architect
-- VP of Engineering
-- CTO
-- Other:____

-### 20. How were you affected by AWS Lambda’s Provisioned Concurrency Announcement?
-- Not affected
-- Somewhat affected
-- It changed the way I work
-- It had a big impact on my job
-- I didn't know about it

-### 21. Did the latest improvements to AWS Lambdas in VPCs affect your opinion of Lambda and/or Serverless?
-- Not at all
-- Somewhat affected
-- Had a significant effect
-- Changed my mind
-- I wasn't aware of it

-### 22. What is the primary language your organization uses to develop serverless applications?
+### How likely is your organization to convert an existing (brownfield) application to serverless in the next 12 months?
-- Node.js
-- Python
-- Go
-- Java
-- Ruby
-- PHP
-- C#
-- Other:____

-### 23. What other languages does your organization use to develop serverless applications?
-- Node.js
-- Python
-- Go
-- Java
-- Ruby
+- Very likely
-- PHP
+- Somewhat likely
-- C#
+- Somewhat unlikely
-- Other:____
+- Very unlikely

+## Demographics

-### 24. How would you define your organization?
+### How would you classify your organization?
 - Enterprise
 - Medium-sized
 - Small business
-- Start up
+- Funded Startup
-- Side project/bootstrapped
+- Side project/bootstrapped startup

-### 25. How many employees are there in your organization?
+### How many employees are there in your organization?
 - Just me
 - 2-10
 - 11-50
 - 51-100
-- 101-200
+- 101-500
-- 201-500
+- 501-1,000
-- 501-1000
+- 1,001-10,000
-- More than 1,000
+- More than 10,000

-### 26. What is your title?
-[enter text]

-### 27. What is your company name? (not to be shared with results)
-[enter text]
+- Don’t know

+### Which category most closely defines your job role?
+- Developer / software engineer
+- Administrator / operations
+- Architect
+- Community manager / developer advocate
+- IT management, including CIO / CISO / CTO
+- C-level (non-technology) management
+- Marketing / PR
+- Other (please specify): ___________

-### 28. How long has your company/organization been in business?
+### How long has your company/organization been in business?
 - Less than a year
 - 1 to 2 years
 - 2 to 5 years
 - 5 to 10 years
 - More than 10 years

-### 29. In which industry is your business?
+### In which industry is your business?
 - Software & Internet
-- Retail
+- Retail / Consumer Goods
 - Media
 - Marketing and Advertising
 - Food and Beverage